spicycookie-mo/winc_final_cd/README.md

 - - I manually edited authorized_keys
 - - I started all over several times
 - - I don't know what else to do
+LE: It worked!!
+We have a dog! <3
+Corrections made:
+- was using wrong PORT secret (instead of default 22 I used 8080 because that is where I set-up the app; still not sure what 22 refers to)
+- it was still not working because I was not using a PASSWORD for sudo restart gunicorn
+- then it needed the -S option
+- and it was actualy farm.service that I wanted to restart, where gunicorn is setup for this service